 There’s a lot to love about fall ― the change in weather, apple picking, pumpkin picking, pumpkin spice everything, Halloween and more ― but if there’s one thing in particular that we love most about the season, it’s the leaves changing color.
 Yes, we love the way the trees look in spring and summer too, but looking out and seeing a sea of different colors gives us a feeling we can’t describe!

 Would you say that you love fall foliage just as much as we do?
-If so, we bet you’ll enjoy this guide that we’ve put together – below, we’re covering everything from fall foliage facts to different leaf colors, how leaves change color and where you can go for the best views.
+If so, we bet you’ll enjoy this guide that we’ve put together.
+It covers everything from fall foliage facts to different leaf colors, how leaves change color, and where you can go for the best views.

 - Some suspect that global warming may have a negative impact on fall foliage, since part of the reason leaves change has to do with the change in temperature.

-- A leaf’s color is typically a result of the species of tree it can be found on – for example, the leaves on aspen trees are generally a golden yellow during the fall months.
+- A leaf’s color is typically a result of the species of tree on which it is found.
+For example, the leaves on aspen trees are generally a golden yellow during the fall months.

 - Leaves that fall to the ground during this time of year are extremely important for the ecosystem, as they become a form of protection for tree seeds as they germinate during the winter.

-As we mentioned under “fall foliage facts,” the colors that we see in the fall are actually present in leaves all year long, however, they only become visible during the fall.
-This all has to do with chlorophyll, which is an important chemical that helps plants absorb energy from the sun that is eventually used to turn carbon dioxide and water into sugars and starches – it’s color is a deep green, so it makes perfect sense that leaves are green when this chemical is abundant.
+While the colors we see in fall leaves are actually present all year long, they only become visible during the fall.
+This has to do with chlorophyll, an important chemical that helps plants absorb energy from the sun.
+It is eventually used to turn carbon dioxide and water into sugars and starches.
+Its color is a deep green, so it makes perfect sense that leaves are green when this chemical is abundant.

-While it may seem like the trees just pick and choose their colors at random, especially if you see a tree that has multiple different colors, the truth is that there is a science behind which leaves turn which colors.
+While it may seem like the trees just pick and choose their colors at random, the truth is that there is a science behind which leaves turn which colors.

-For example, let’s take a look at the leaves of the sugar maple – after they go through a series of shades of green, eventually the leaves turn yellow and orange, and then finish off the season by displaying a beautiful red color.
-This differs greatly from sourwood trees though, as after being green, their leaves change to be red, yellow and even purple.
-Another example would be oak trees, whose leaves tend to be mostly brown.
+For example, take the leaves of the sugar maple.
+After they go through a series of shades of green, the leaves eventually turn yellow and orange, and then finish the season by displaying a beautiful red color.
+This differs greatly from sourwood trees, as, after being green, their leaves change to red, yellow, and even purple.
+Another example is oak trees, whose leaves tend to be mostly brown.

 And what is the reason for the difference in color?
-It could have a lot to do with the amount of chlorophyll left over and the other pigments that mix with it during the fall – as you can see, chemicals play a big role in the changing of the leaves.
+It could have a lot to do with the amount of chlorophyll left over and the other pigments that mix with it during the fall.

-Looking for the best places to see fall foliage this year?
-Here are the top seven places we recommend looking into:
+Looking for the best places to see fall foliage?
+Here are the top seven places we recommend.

 - Stowe, Vermont.
-Vermont is known to be one of the best places in the world when it comes to fall foliage, and Stowe, Vermont in particular is one town to check out – you may recognize the name, as this is where the Trapp Family Lodge is located!
+Vermont is one of the best places in the world when it comes to fall foliage, and Stowe, Vermont, in particular, is one town to check out.
+You may recognize the name, as it is where the Trapp Family Lodge is located!

 - Portsmouth, New Hampshire.
-The Strawbery Banke Museum in particular is an awesome destination if you’re looking for the best fall foliage in New Hampshire – it’s an outdoor museum that occupies 10 acres, and in addition to the views, you’ll also get to take in all the history that surrounds this New England town.
+The Strawbery Banke Museum in Portsmouth, New Hampshire, is an awesome destination if you’re looking for the best fall foliage in the state.
+It’s an outdoor museum that occupies 10 acres, and, in addition to the views, you can also take in all the history that surrounds this New England town.

 - Camden, Maine.
 It’s one thing to just view mountains with rows and rows of trees, but it’s another to view fall foliage with water in the background too!
-Essentially this destination will give you the best of both worlds – you’ll get a little bit of the mountains and a seaside experience too.
+Essentially, this destination will give you the best of both worlds: You’ll get a little bit of the mountains and a seaside experience.

 - Kent, Connecticut.
-If you’re looking for somewhere that’s cute, charming and quaint, Kent, Connecticut could be your answer.
-This is a farming community that’s filled with charm, and for some awesome views of the Catskill Mountains, your best bet is to head to Macedonia Brook State Park.
+If you’re looking for somewhere that’s cute, charming, and quaint, the farming community of Kent, Connecticut, is your answer.
+For some awesome views of the Catskill Mountains, head to Macedonia Brook State Park.

 - Keene, New York.
-You can’t go wrong with this New York town, as it is home to the highest peak of the Adirondacks.
-That said, you can probably only imagine what kind of views you’ll get here!
-While this is an awesome spot to visit all year round for that very reason, you certainly won’t be disappointed in fall when the leaves are bursting with color.
+You can’t go wrong with this New York town, as it is home to the highest peak in the Adirondacks ― just imagine the views you’ll get from there!
+This is an awesome spot to visit all year round for that very reason, but especially in fall, when the leaves are bursting with color.

 - Pigeon Forge, Tennessee.
-The Smoky Mountains offer breathtaking photo ops all throughout the year, but know that fall will give you an incredible look at golden yellow leaves – October to November is the best time to visit!
+The Smoky Mountains offer breathtaking photo ops all throughout the year, but fall will give you a breathtaking look at golden yellow leaves.
+October to November is the best time to visit.

 - Mountain Lakes, New Jersey.
-Not too far from Manhattan is Mountain Lakes, New Jersey, and similar to Camden, Maine, a visit here will give you the best of everything – you’ll get a great look at fall foliage, as well as some awesome lakeside views.
+Not too far from Manhattan is Mountain Lakes, New Jersey, and the name says it all.
+As with Camden, Maine, a visit here will give you the best of everything ― a great look at fall foliage as well as some awesome lakeside views.

-In addition to picking out one destination in particular, did you know that there are also fall foliage tours you can participate in?
-There are a number of tours you can look into, especially in the New England area, but keep in mind that you need to plan for your tour well in advance in order to ensure that the timing is right for you to see the best sights.
+Did you know there are also fall foliage tours you can take?
+There are!
+These are especially prevalent in the New England area, but remember to plan your tour well in advance to ensure that the timing is right for you to see the best sights.